percona/everest-doc/docs/install/uninstallEverest.md

 This section lists various examples for removing the CRDs.

 #### Remove all the CRDs

+If you want to remove all the CRDS, run the following command:

 ```
 cat <<EOF | xargs kubectl delete crd